shabbirmarzban/shabbirmarzban.github.io/_posts/2022-06-04-urdu -fonts.md

 author: Shabbir Marzban

 ---
-Easy fix for broken rendering urdu across ubuntu and in chrome in general:
+Easy fix for broken rendering of urdu across ubuntu and in chrome in general:

 ```bash
 sudo apt-get update